ctnava/rxtechnotes/law/hipaa.md

 - Post and offer patients a Notice of Privacy Practices
 - Provide access to PHI upon patient request (within 30 days)
 - Appoint a **Privacy Officer** and maintain written policies
-- Shred, de-identify, or securely dispose of all PHI
+- Shred, de-identify, or securely dispose of all PHI **separately from other trash**
 - Prevent unauthorized verbal disclosure (including casual conversations)
+- have conversations about PHI in private areas

 > 🚨 HIPAA prohibits disclosure of PHI to family or spouses without patient authorization.
 Exception: if the patient is present and does not object, or if professional judgment determines it is in the patient's best interest.